CNC machined components made from TECAPEEK.

 Getting tube close to your finished sizes will reduce both wastage and purchasing costs.

-It covers our entire range of standard, engineering and high performance plastics.
+Our plastics brochure covers our entire range of standard, engineering and high-performance plastics.

 We additionally offer a wide selection of industrial composite materials and commodity materials.